Updated: 13 Feb 2026

 The Safeguard Mechanism doesn’t neutralise these emissions

 The Safeguard Mechanism does not properly address climate pollution from fossil fuel projects.
-In reality, it just requires projects to offset the share of their pollution which is above a certain ‘baseline’ level.
-It never requires projects to reduce their actual on-site emissions.
+It only requires projects to offset the share of their pollution which is above a certain ‘baseline’ level, but never requires projects to actually reduce their actual on-site emissions.

 Australia’s climate laws do not govern project approvals.
 The Safeguard Mechanism only applies after a project is operating, and there is no federal law that allows a coal or gas project to be stopped because of its climate harm.